Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney / Marvel

 When the new land “began recruitment” on June 4, 2021, its sought-after new attraction was the family-focused interactive Web Slingers: A Spider-Man Adventure dark ride.
 On board, riders use hand gestures to launch digital webs and capture runaway Spider-Bots in a clear technological successor to Midway Mania.
-Refreshingly humorous and low-stakes, the no-height-requirement ride is certainly a plus for California Adventure… even if it’s fairly redundant with the original Midway Mania just a few minutes’ walk away, and despite not the amazing adventure most fans hoped for from Marvel’s web-slinging hero.
+Refreshingly humorous and low-stakes, the no-height-requirement ride is certainly a plus for California Adventure… even if it’s fairly redundant with the original Midway Mania just a few minutes’ walk away, and despite not being the amazing adventure most fans hoped for from Marvel’s web-slinging hero.

 Aside from Guardians of the Galaxy – Mission: BREAKOUT!, the other new offerings from Avengers Campus (in true “Wizarding World-emulating” form) are a restaurant and microbrewery centered on Ant-Man, a cavalcade of character meet-and-greets, exceptional “streetmosphere” including spontaneous rooftop stunt shows, a hokey Dr. Strange magic show, the crowd-stopping debut of Disney’s “Stuntronics,” and of course, plenty of must-have souvenirs.